ssdatastax/NB_Load_Extractor/README.md

 <!-- SUMMARY -->
 ## Summary

-This script was designed to suppliment NoSQLBench by identifying primary application load tables with read/write ratios based on data from the DSE OpsCenter diagnostic tarball.
+This script was designed to supplement NoSQLBench by identifying primary application load tables with read/write ratios based on data from the DSE OpsCenter diagnostic tarball.
 It produces a Excel spreadsheet with read and write traffic totals for application tables in the Cassandra cluster.
 It also includes a list of fields identifying primary keys and field types.
 There is also an option to create yaml files to be used by NoSQLBench.

 This script is also very helpful with identifying the table traffic volumes.
 For example, if a table with a large partition is rarely used, fixing it may not signifantly improve performance.
-On the other hand, if a table with reads that total 55% of the cluster's total read/write transactions has a high number of SSTables, this may be significantly effecting overall cluster performance.
+On the other hand, if a table with reads that total 55% of the cluster's total read/write transactions has a high number of SSTables, this may be significantly affecting overall cluster performance.

 <!-- GETTING STARTED -->
 ## Getting Started